 The Company has no off-balance sheet risk, such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.
 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents and marketable securities.
-The Company's cash equivalents and marketable securities as of March 31, 2022 consisted of bank deposits, money market funds that invest in U.S. treasury securities, and corporate obligations.
-The Company invests in high-quality financial instruments and it's portfolio does not consist of any instrument with a maturity duration in excess of twenty-four months, which the Company believes limits it's credit risk.
+The Company's cash equivalents as of September 30, 2022 consisted of bank deposits and money market funds that invest in U.S. treasury securities.
+The Company invests in high-quality financial instruments and its portfolio does not consist of any instrument with a maturity duration in excess of twenty-four months, which the Company believes limits it's credit risk.